 The Licensing Act 2003 is jointly enforced by the police and trading standards.
 It is illegal to sell alcohol to anyone under 18, or for a person under 18 to sell alcohol.
 It is also illegal to sell liqueur confectionery to anyone under 16.
 The seller, the licensee(s) and the company may be liable for this offence.
 The seller may also be issued with a fixed penalty fine of £90.

-See our leaflet 'Underage sales of alcohol' for further information.
+See 'Underage sales of alcohol' for further information.

 Under the Petroleum (Consolidation) Act 1928 it is a licensing condition that anyone in charge of a petrol station must be at least 18, and anyone dispensing petrol, or operating a petrol dispensing system, must be at least 16.

 It is an offence under the Anti-social Behaviour Act 2003 to sell aerosol spray paint to persons aged under 16.

 Some of the above legislation has defences available, namely that the accused took all reasonable precautions, and exercised all due diligence, to avoid committing an offence.
 In relation to video recordings, as well as these defences, you will also need to show that the offence was due to the act or default of another person, other than the accused.
 Even where no due diligence defences are available, it is recommended that the guidelines below be followed as best practice.